 If you are thinking of working in Indonesia and don’t know where to begin your search, Jakarta is not a bad place to start.
-The capital is not only the financial hub of Indonesia, but is also home to many important industries.
+The capital is not only the financial hub of Indonesia, but it is also home to many important industries.
 Job opportunities abound in the electronics, automotive, chemical, and biomedical as well as mechanical engineering sectors.